GFDRR/CCDR-tools/docs/global-hazard.md

 # Hazard datasets

 **Hazard datasets** refer to a variety of datasets that can be used to represent the value that is exposed to suffer damage and losses from natural hazards.
 This section presents some of the most common and recent type of data and indicators used for this purpose.
+Please note that _CCDR focus only on hydro-meteorological hazards_, as geopyhisical hazards occurrence and intensity are not affected by climate change.

 ```{seealso}
 Hazard datasets developed by WB disaster risk projects have been placed in a special collection of the WB Development Data Hub: [Risk Data Library Collection: **HAZARD**](https://datacatalog.worldbank.org/search?fq=(identification%2Fcollection_code%2Fany(col:col%20eq%20%27RDL%27))&q=hazard).